rj-ortega/portfolio/content/projects/game-lobby.md

 math = "true"
 +++

-App built using React and Ruby on Rails for the backend
+App built using React and Ruby on Rails for the server

 ### > Functionality